 Embroidery, applique, beading, buttons on cotton

-I'm excited about my return to embroidery as my medium.
-I've always been drawn to the tactile quality of thread, old linen and embellishment with beads and trim.
-The process of stitching by hand, the repetition of stitches, turning edges and selecting threads is historically linked to our past, and I get to make it new again in my contemporary vision.
-The "Unspoken Thoughts" series explores thoughts of women which are not necessarily voiced.
-The applique bug series is my life in Texas on the Pedernales River...nature, plants and animals, mapping, and observations/thoughts.
+I'm excited about my return to embroidery as my media of choice.
+I've always been attracted to the tactile quality of the thread, old linen, and embellishment with beads and trim.
+The process of stitching by hand, the repetition of stitches, turning edges and selecting threads is linked to my past as a small child learning how to embroider with my mother and grandmother.
+I recreate this experience in a contemporary voice.